jseepaul1/mern-assignments/README.md

 - Postman + Pokemon

 Use Postman to perform 5 different GET requests to retrieve 5 different Pokemon of your choice.
 Here is a link to the Pokemon API DOCS.

+- Faker API

+In this assignment, we will be using 2 Javascript libraries to create a simple API that generates User and Company objects depending on the requested route.
+The libraries we will be using are Express for the server and Faker for the random data generation.
+The goal is to start broadening our understanding of APIs.

+For this assignment, you are tasked with creating User and Company objects

+User Object
+password
+email
+phoneNumber
+lastName
+firstName
+_id
+Company Object
+_id
+name
+address
+street
+city
+state
+zipCode
+country